th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/_index.md

 As you already have Kubernetes cluster along with the th2, we can try testing it.

-Next actions will be needed:
+The following actions will be needed:

 1. Install Software for interaction with th2 components
 2. Create environment to run tests inside it